The Club Sandwich: Gapless Phases and Phase Transitions with Non-Invertible Symmetries: Introduction and Summary

 However, the topological orders do not necessarily have to be thought of as SymTFTs and this framework can be viewed more generally as a way to study $\cS$-symmetric boundary conditions of a topological order $\fZ'$ (now not viewed as the SymTFT for another symmetry $\cS'$).

 We will be interested in phase transitions between two $\cS$-symmetric gapped phases, which are characterized in terms of two gapped boundary conditions of $\fZ(\cS)$.
 This in turn corresponds mathematically to so-called Lagrangian algebras in the center $\cZ(\cS)$.
 The interfaces $\cI_d$ of interest are characterized by non-maximal (and thus non-Lagrangian) condensable algebras in $\cZ(\cS)$.
-In the process we can also charaterize all the order parameters, which are manifestly encoded in the SymTFT and the club sandwich generalization.
+In the process we can also characterize all the order parameters, which are manifestly encoded in the SymTFT and the club sandwich generalization.

 Recent works that use SymTFT techniques to extend the study of gapless phases and phase-transitions -- though applied to group-like symmetries -- are \cite{Chatterjee:2022tyg, Huang:2023pyk, Fechisin:2023dkj, Wen:2023otf}.
 The setup in \cite{Chatterjee:2022tyg} is precisely the case of the club-sandwich, when the topological orders are both SymTFTs and the interface is the intersection of two Lagrangian algebras, applied in the context of group symmetries $\Vec_G$ in (1+1)d.
-More precisely: a phase transition between two gapped phases, which are defined by the Lagrangian algebras $\cL_1$ and $\cL_2$ respectively, is characterized by an algebra $\cA_{1,2} = \cL_1 \cap \cL_2$, which simply means the set of topological lines that are both in $\cL_1$ and $\cL_2$.
-Higher order phase transitions can occur when three or more such gapped phases meet.
-As $\cA_{1,2}$ is not maximal, it will lead to a reduced topological order, as described in the club quiche.
-As we will see not all condensable (non-Lagrangian) algebras are however of this type and the framework presented here should account for the most general, not necessarily group-like setup.
+More precisely: a phase transition between two gapped phases, which are defined by the Lagrangian algebras $\cL_1$ and $\cL_2$ respectively, is characterized by $\cA_{1,2} = \cL_1 \cap \cL_2$, which simply means the set of topological lines that are both in $\cL_1$ and $\cL_2$, provided this maximal common subalgebra is condensable.

 {\onecolumngrid

 \twocolumngrid }